marzeq/dotfiles/README.md

 ### install

-the repo utilises `GNU stow`.
-Make sure you install the [stow package](https://archlinux.org/packages/extra/any/stow/) and then do these commands if you want to install it on your own machine:
+the repo utilises `GNU stow`. make sure you install the [stow package](https://archlinux.org/packages/extra/any/stow/) and then do these commands if you want to install it on your own machine:

 ```bash
 cd dotfiles # or wherever you cloned the repository